wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 Go back to your browser and visit the wis2box UI.

 !!! question "review new data"
+    Did your new data appear in wis2box?
 Find the stations for which you ingested new data and verify new data is available.

 ## Conclusion